sysPass/syspass-decrypter/README.md

 #### Using PHAR (recommended)

 You can simply download a pre-compiled and ready-to-use version as a Phar to any directory.
-Simply download the latest `syspass-decrypter.phar` file from our releases page:
+Download the latest `syspass-decrypter.phar` file from our releases page:

 [Latest release](https://github.com/syspass/syspass-decrypter/releases/latest)